|

 So, I skipped it and went ahead to Po Lin Monastery.

 There are also a few other Lantau Island hikes that I’d love to do on top of Lantau Peak.
-I am hoping to find a hiking buddy when I am back in Hong Kong 😉
+I am hoping to find my way back to Hong Kong some time in the future. 😉

 5. Po Lin Monastery